Computer literacy so important in the workplace, for everyone from the lowest employee to the highest employer. We are about to tell you why.

 Why are Computer Skills so Important?

-Your ability to use a variety of computer programmes is an important skill to put on your CV.
+Your ability to use a variety of computer programmes is an important skill to put on your CV and in a future career.
 Not only does computer literacy help in applying for jobs, but it may also increase your salary as you are able to take on more responsibilities.

 As you take on these additional responsibilities, it can lead to a promotion within your company, leading you to more exciting, challenging and rewarding work.
 Certain computer programmes also help you organize your thoughts, helping you to perform tasks more efficiently.